 There is some helpful news.
 The lift system can carry you up or down many of the best trails, eliminating what your legs are in protest of.

 This guide assumes you do not have a car and will be using public transportation.

 The running season is relatively short, mid June until around the end of October.
 And of course all this is subject to the previous winter’s snowpack, weather, and increasing effects of climate change.

 June can be rainy.
 July through the end of September is peak summer season which includes some hot days, some rainy days and lots of sunny mornings turning to afternoon thunderstorms.

 October is stellar if you hit it right and November is probably a good time to be anywhere but Chamonix.

 Late August is also UTMB season, which means the town is literally packed full of runners and gawkers.
 If you’re into it, great.
 If you aren’t, steer clear.

 ORIENTATION: CHAMONIX GEOGRAPHY

-Finally, to the north and west stretches a wholly different view, Brevent and Aiguille Rouges which barely quake the knees topping out at just 2965 meters.
+Finally, to the north and west stretches a wholly different view, the Brevent and Aiguille Rouges which barely get the knees knocking at just 2965 meters.